Rhodesia Television: Engineering

-Operating in a country under United Nations International Sanctions from 1965, which prevented free trade with the major broadcast manufacturers of the world, RTV electronic engineers had to be particularly resourceful in an ever-challenging battle to keep the station on air.
-This led to constant sanctions busting by the directors in order that vital equipment could be replaced and that a good stock of spares and consumables could be maintained.
-The resources available to the programme producers and their crews of camera, lighting and sound operators, in order to produce regular weekly productions, were minimal to say the least.
+Operating in a country under United Nations International Sanctions from 1965, which prevented free trade with the major broadcast manufacturers of the world, RTV electronic engineers had to be particularly resourceful to keep the station on air.
+This led to constant sanction busting by the directors to ensure that vital equipment could be replaced and that a good stock of spares and consumables could be maintained.

 Programmes

-The station initially operated ‘live-to-air’ as it had no facility for video tape recording.
+The station initially operated 'live-to-air' as it had no facility for videotape recording.
 Imported light entertainment and documentary content was sourced from 16mm film and broadcast live from Rank Telecine units.
 As a result, in the early years, viewers were familiar with seeing the caption 'Please Do Not Adjust Your Set.
 Normal Programming Will Be Resumed As Soon As Possible' when the 'technical gremlins' upset the broadcast flow.

 A small group of programme Producers and their Director/Vision Mixers organised weekly and sometimes daily studio productions.
 Transmissions opened at 17:00 and ran until just after the late-night news.
 The British national anthem would be broadcast at station opening and again at closedown.

 The studio production crew most often consisted of three cameramen, a single audio operator and two African floor managers.
 There was also the small set design and creation team in the props area.

 On occasion, the station would host a broadcast from the Prime Minister, other government ministers, or foreign dignitaries, whereupon the studio staff would turn up in jackets and ties in stark contrast to the regular shorts and tee shirts.

 As this was live TV, the crew would sometimes build a set at one end of the studio, in absolute silence, in readiness for an upcoming programme, whilst another completely unrelated live programme would be playing out at the opposite end of the studio.
 Pressures became even more complicated with the addition of live commercial breaks from the same studio area.